Kirom/CheckPvPAssistant/assets/README.md

 ### 📷 Screenshots Created ✅

 1. **`copy-name-realm-dialog.png`** ✅
-   - The dialog box that appears with the name-realm format (default mode)
+   - The dialog box that appears with the name-realm (default mode)
-   - Shows the "PlayerName-RealmName" format and copy instructions
+   - Shows the "PlayerName-RealmName" and copy instructions
    - Size: 33KB

 2. **`copy-url-dialog.png`** ✅